LOGIN

 • A 2-3 page narrative discussing the impact of the nominee’s research program on an understanding of the biological basis of lung disease and the nominee’s service contributions to RCMB.

-• The nomination letter should be supported by the signatures of five investigators who attest to the impact of the nominee on the RCMB mission.
+• One nomination letter supported by the signatures of 3-5 investigators who attest to the impact of the nominee on the RCMB mission.

 Scoring metric weight: